aleppax/PanasonicSNGCJA5/README.md

 ## **Status register**

-The Panasonic SN-GCJA5 has a proprietary logic capable of monitoring the status of critical parts and compensating with software correction in order to maintain a certain level of performance during the lifetime.
+The Panasonic SN-GCJA5 has a proprietary logic capable of monitoring the status of critical parts and compensating with software correction in order to maintain a certain level of performance during the lifetime (expected lifetime of 5 years at 25°C, 60%RH on continuous current).

 ### Particle Detect status [bit5][bit4]
 0. Normal status